-(3) Identification of onsite radioactive contamination greater than 10 times and no greater than 100 times the total contamination values in 10 CFR Part 835, Appendix D, exclusive of footnote 3 to Appendix D, and that is found outside of the following locations: areas routinely posted, controlled and monitored for contamination, areas controlled in accordance with 10 CFR Section 835.1102(c), and, per Section 835.604(a), any non-posted area that is under the continual observation and control of an individual knowledgeable of and empowered to implement required access and exposure control measures.
-For tritium, the reporting threshold is greater than 10 times the removable contamination values in 10 CFR Part 835, Appendix D. [Notes:
+(3) Identification of onsite radioactive contamination greater than 10 times and no greater than 100 times the total contamination values in 10 CFR Part 835, Appendix D, exclusive of footnote 3 to Appendix D, and that is found outside of the following locations: areas routinely posted, controlled and monitored contamination, areas controlled in accordance with 10 CFR Section 835.1102(c), and, per Section 835.604(a), any non-posted area that is under the continual observation and control of an individual knowledgeable of and empowered to implement required access and exposure control measures.
+For tritium, the reporting threshold is greater than 10 times the removable contamination values in 10 CFR Part 835, Appendix D.

+[Notes:

-- This does not apply to surface contamination from residual radioactive material meeting applicable DOE-approved authorized limits. - This does not apply to legacy contamination, that is to be reported under a separate criterion below. - This reporting criterion does not apply to packages monitored in accordance with 10 CFR Section 835.405 that meet DOT
+- This does not apply to surface residual contamination from radioactive material meeting applicable DOE-approved authorized limits. - This does not apply to legacy contamination, that is to be reported